-I earned a BA in Economics from UNC-Chapel Hill in 1992 and a Master of Divinity from Campbell University in 2003.
-Prior to counseling, I spent my early career in a small publishing company and have served as a minister and church administrator.
+In addition to counseling, I also serve as a practitioner instructor in the online Master of Counseling program at Wake Forest University.
+Prior to counseling, I spent my early career in a small publishing company and have also served as a minister and church administrator.

 I am a native of Winston-Salem and spend my free time enjoying traveling with my wife and son, playing with my son, and working on the house, in the yard, or on a car.

 Licensed Clinical Mental Health Counselor (NC 8354)*

 National Certified Counselor (#227039)

 Master of Divinity, Campbell University